The Master of Laws (LLM) Degree

 • Economic Analysis of Law

-• Global Business Law and Policy
+• Global Business Law (and Policy)

-• Global Capital Markets
+• Global Capital Markets/Global Financial Markets

 • Global Corporate Governance